sirech/talk-lean-functional-kotlin-backends/presentation.md

 Elevator pitch

+- using kotlin
 - backend services
-- using kotlin
-- applying functional concepts to make code that is testable, maintainable and easy to understand
+- applying functional concepts

+ultimate goal: to make code that is testable, maintainable and easy to understand

 ---